 Armenian citizenship in a simplified manner can be granted through naturalisation for a person with an Armenian origin or with an Armenian predecessor.
 Citizenship of the Republic of Armenia may also be granted to those who render exclusive service to the Republic of Armenia.

 Citizens of the Republic of Armenia shall be free to acquire citizenship of another country or countries whilst maintaining their original citizenship.
 Foreign nationals may, without the requirement of resignation, obtain citizenship of the Republic of Armenia if they meet the requirements prescribed by the law.
 Persons obtaining dual citizenship, are not obliged to notify the Republic of Armenia.

-An Armenian citizen that has obtained dual citizenship is however recognized as a citizen of the Republic of Armenia only.
+An Armenian citizen that has obtained dual citizenship is however recognised as a citizen of the Republic of Armenia only.
 The dual citizen of the Republic of Armenia has the same rights as those are provided for other citizens of the Republic of Armenia and has the same duties and responsibilities except for the cases stipulated by the international treaties or laws of the Republic of Armenia.
 The Republic of Armenia has agreements on regulating dual citizenship matters such as excluding double taxation, with a number of countries.